atkinsroy/ncal/README.md

 5. Highlight the year and month headings, week numbers and todays date using a specified colour.

 It is highly recommended that Windows Terminal is used with an appropriate font to ensure that ISO unicode character sets are both available and are displayed correctly.
-With other consoles, like Visual Studio Code, the ISE and the default PowerShell console, some fonts might not display correctly and with extended unicode character sets, calendars may appear misaligned.
+With other consoles, like Visual Studio Code and the default PowerShell console, some fonts might not display correctly and with extended unicode character sets, calendars may appear misaligned.

 Use the following command to see the available cultures on your system and pass a culture name to ncal with the -Culture parameter.